What is ESG?

 If you wish to understand the true meaning of ESG, start to put yourself in the shoes of an ESG fund manager.
 ESG is more than just divesting from fossil fuels, it is a concept and practice of how to invest capital in a sustainable way.
 This methodology will allow you to start to seek ESG Investment fund managers in Ireland that match your own ethos, beliefs, and requirements for your future goals.

+ESG investing in Ireland is available via a number of socially responsible investing companies.
 At Ethico, we are happy to advise and give clear comparisons between ESG fund managers, their ESG criteria and show you how to avoid "greenwashing".

 If you wish to discuss ESG in more detail please make contact and one of our advisors will be happy to discuss your options.